CloudChi/FX-Framework/Quick_Start_v3.md

 ## FX Framework Add-on

-#### What is it?
+#### Overview

-FX Framework is a FileMaker Add-on scripting structure and methodology which is transactional, extensible, and fully error-trapped.
+The FX Framework is a FileMaker Add-on which provides developers with a scripting structure that supports the following critical functions for any coding environment:

-It contains a library of commonly-needed functions which allow the developer to concentrate on building out their business logic, instead of (for example) repeatedly rewriting an error-trapping field setter for each file.

-- FX Framework will install:
+- stacked transactions
+- script version testing and simple
+- full error trapping / returning

+These strengths enable developers to focus on their business logic, rather than constantly having to rebuilding common scripts.
+The Framework Add-on only installs:

 - Tables
 - Relationships
 - Layouts
 - Custom Functions
-	- Sripting

-- FX Framework will NOT install:
-	- Security
-	- Value Lists
-	- External Data Sources
-	- Containers or a Container directory structure
-	- Custom Menus
-	- Themes
+- Scripting

-#### Why use it?
+#### Benefits

-FX Framework has many advantages over common FileMaker scripting methodologies:
+FX Framework has many advantages over common FileMaker scripting structures and methodologies:
 - The FX Framework is installed as an Add-on for every file in a new or existing solution.
 - Data editing functions are fully transactional and able to be rolled back if they encounter any errors
 - Results are returned in a predictable JSONObject format.